rene-s/ArchPlayground/README.md

 sh ./system/02_pre_base_install.sh
 ```

-After that, reboot and remove the Arch live image.
+After that, reboot and remove the Arch ISO image from the VM.

 ### Second stage